Papua New Guinean Kina

 - Once your funds are received by the provider the converted PGK amount will be transfered to the recipient account you specify in Papua New Guinea.

-By comparing the rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Papua New Guinean kina deposited into the recipient bank account in Papua New Guinea and less margins and fees kept by the banks!
+Use our Send to PGK calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Papua New Guinean Kina deposited into the recipient bank account and less margins and fees kept by the banks!